v-perfilev/fatodo-notification-service/README.md

-# Fatodo extended-mongo-skeleton
+# Fatodo notification-service

-Spring app that is used for development of complex microservices with mongodb.
+Spring app that is used for notifications based on extended-mongo-skeleton.

 ## Tests